 Everyone’s talking about breathing again.
 Public interest spikes in waves before quietly fading.
 Why?
 Is it boringly simple?
 Or that it takes time?
 That it’s free?
 Whatever the reason…

-One breathwork-intensive practice has exploded in popularity unlike any other:
+One breathwork practice has exploded in popularity unlike any other:

 Ancient practices repackaged for a modern audience.

-I first experimented with the Wim Hof Method (WHM) in 2017 and quadrupled my max breath-hold time to surpassing five minutes.
-I stopped practicing in order to test out Patrick McKeown’s breathing exercises from The Oxygen Advantage.
-Wanting a lifestyle change, I decided to pick it up again in 2020.
+I first experimented with the Wim Hof Method (WHM) in 2017.
+In a month of practice quadrupled my max breath-hold time to over five minutes.
+I stopped practicing in order to test out Patrick McKeown’s breathing exercises from The Oxygen Advantage [Amazon].
+I decided to pick it up again in 2020.
 I’m glad I did.The Wim Hof Method improves your ability to relax in stressful situations.
 Calmness improves decision making.
 Click To Tweet

 Breathwork is just the beginning though.
 Today I’ll cover the Wim Hof Method, the benefits of practicing his technique, and tips I’ve learned from daily practice.

 Wim “The Iceman” Hof is the Dutch inventor of the Wim Hof Method.
 Standing at six-foot with an impressive beard, you’ll see his photo plastered throughout the internet.